wordofwarning/wordofwarning.org/current/2015-haphazard/index.md

 Venue Tel: 0161 232 6089

 ####More
+[Haphazard 2013](/archive/2013-spring/haphazard) filled Z-arts to the brim — moving musical sculptures; a bouncy, squeaky, ping-pong dance; and an underground labyrinth (but only for the brave!) — why not join us to see what 2015 will conjure?

 A schedule of activities and participating artists will be published here in mid-February.

 ####What people have said about Haphazard